maurice/yay-machine/packages/yay-machine/README.md

 - run side-effects that interact with the outside world on machine start, machine stop, state entry, state exit, and transition
 - easily compose machines into hierarchies

-## Current status

-Incomplete and in active development.

-## Show me

-**TODO**

-## Releases

-Done manually with `semantic-release` as per https://dev.to/sahanonp/how-to-setup-semantic-release-with-github-actions-31f3